aurotripathy/menace/all-optim-all-act-mnist/README.md

 List above is by no means complete but a start.

-The hyperparamters don't work for this case (optimizer SGD and activation Sigmoid).
+The hyperparameters don't work when the optimizer is SGD and the activation is Sigmoid.
+To be debugged.

 ```